IoTDATALab/Adacomp/README.md

  ## 2. Code for KMNIST (10 classification, epochs = 20)
 (1) This is used for part of Table 2 and Figure 6, which show the robustness to learning rate when dataset changes.

-(2) The operation similar to Code for MNIST, except using the dataset KMNIST here.
+(2) The operation is similar to "1.
+Code for MNIST", except that dataset is KMNIST here.

 (3) Experimental data have been rearranged in file "heat_map_mnist.m".
 One can directly run it to observe experimental results.
 ## 3. Code for Fashion-MNIST (10 classification, epochs=20)